Ford VIN Decoder: a Guide to Understand Your Ford VIN

 Is a Ford VIN lookup free?

-Yes, basic VIN lookup tools are free and show limited info.
-Full vehicle history reports with ownership, accident, and title data are usually paid but affordable.
+Yes.
+Basic VIN lookup tools are free and show limited info.
+Full vehicle history reports with ownership, accident, and title data are usually paid.

 Can two Fords have the same VIN?

-No, two Fords (or any two vehicles) cannot have the same VIN.
-A VIN is like a fingerprint, unique to each vehicle.
+No. Two vehicles cannot share the same VIN.
+It is unique to each vehicle.

 What does it mean if a VIN is missing or altered?